bramptonsouthwest/lego-robotics/README.md

 This module covers advanced loop structures and logical operations in SPIKE Prime, enabling students to write more efficient and complex programs.

 ### ADV-01
-#### Black & White (B&W) Stop-n-Go
-This module challenges students to program SPIKE Prime to stop and go based on detecting black and white surfaces, refining their line-following skills.
+#### PERIMETER SQUARE
+Students learn to program the robot to move in the shape of a square using <i>Motor</i> blocks.

 ### ADV-02
-#### Red Green Blue (RGB) Speed Variation
-Students explore programming SPIKE Prime to adjust its speed based on detecting colors, enhancing their understanding of sensor-based control systems.
+#### PERIMETER FORWARD (FWD)
+Students learn to program the robot to move forward until it detects an obstacle using distance sensors, suitable for navigating controlled environments.

 ### ADV-03
-#### Perimeter Forward (FWD)
-Students learn to program SPIKE Prime to move forward until it detects an obstacle, suitable for navigating controlled environments.
+#### BLACK & WHITE (B&W) STOP-N-GO
+This module teaches students to program the robot to stop and go based on detecting black and white surfaces, introducing them to simple line-following concepts.

 ### ADV-04
-#### Perimeter Force
-Students program SPIKE Prime to move until it encounters a button press, simulating interactions with physical objects in its environment.
+#### RED GREEN BLUE (RGB) SPEED VARIATION
+Students explore programming the robot to adjust its speed based on detecting colors, enhancing their understanding of sensor-based control systems.

 ### ADV-05
+#### PERIMETER FORCE
+Students learn to program the robot to move until it encounters a force, simulating interactions with physical objects in its environment.

+### ADV-06
+#### PARALLEL PARK 1
+This module introduces the concept of parallel parking, teaching students how to program the robot to maneuver into tight spaces using precise movements.

+### ADV-07
+#### ESCAPE OF THE WALLS 1
+Students learn to program the robot to navigate within a constrained space, focusing on escaping from enclosed areas using sensor-based decision-making.

+### ADV-08
+#### ESCAPE OF THE WALLS 2
+Building upon the previous module, students further refine their programming skills to navigate more complex enclosed spaces with varying decision patterns.

+### ADV-09
+#### MAZE 1
+Introduction to maze-solving algorithms, where students program the robot to navigate through predefined mazes using distance sensors.

+### ADV-10
+#### PARALLEL PARK 2
+An advanced parallel parking module, challenging students to program the robot to navigate into even tighter spaces with greater precision.

+### ADV-11
+#### PARALLEL PARK 3
+Continuing from the previous module, students tackle more complex parallel parking scenarios, refining their programming skills and spatial awareness.

+### ADV-12
+#### MAZE 2
+Building upon the Maze 1 module, students explore more intricate maze structures, honing their algorithmic problem-solving abilities.

+### ADV-13
+#### FREEFORM MAZE
+Students apply their programming skills to navigate through custom-made mazes with irregular shapes and obstacles, enhancing their adaptability and problem-solving skills.

+### ADV-EXIT
+#### EXIT: CRANE SORT
+An exit module indicating completion of basic-level training, where students demonstrate their understanding of crane sorting concepts through practical implementation.

+### ADV-14
 #### SPIKE Prime Robotics Challenges: Part 1
 Students engage in challenging robotics tasks and missions designed to test their problem-solving skills and creativity using SPIKE Prime.

-### ADV-06
+### ADV-15
 #### SPIKE Prime Robotics Challenges: Part 2
 Continuing from Part 1, this module offers more complex challenges and missions for students to tackle, further enhancing their robotics capabilities.

-### ADV-07
+### ADV-16
 #### SPIKE Prime Robotics Challenges: Part 3
 The final installment of the robotics challenges series, providing students with the most advanced and intricate missions to showcase their skills.

-### ADV-08
+### ADV-17
 #### Data Logging and Analysis
 Students learn to collect and analyze data from sensors in SPIKE Prime, enabling them to make informed decisions and optimizations in their robotic projects.

-### ADV-09
+### ADV-18
 #### Wireless Communication and Remote Control with SPIKE Prime
 This module explores wireless communication protocols and methods for remote controlling SPIKE Prime robots, enabling collaborative and interactive projects.